slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 $ mssql -u <sql server username> -p <sql server password>
 ```

-We [connect](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/) SQL Server to Azure Data Studio, where we access and query the data.
+We [connect](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/) SQL Server to Azure Data Studio, where we query the data.

 Attached is a screenshot to modify the columns before importing the data: